juecd/slate/source/index.html.md

 ]
 ```

-Updates Inventory objects' quantities. **This endpoint should be used in most cases when updating inventory numbers**, such as after selling an item to a customer.
+Updates existing Inventory objects' quantities. **This endpoint should be used in most cases when updating inventory numbers**, such as after selling an item to a customer.

 Returns an **array** of updated Inventory objects if successful.